codebytes/codebytes.github.io/_posts/2023-03-26-marp-create-presentations-with-markdown.md

 ## Official Themes and Resources

 Marp comes with a few [built-in themes](https://github.com/marp-team/marp-core/tree/main/themes) that you can use as a starting point for your custom themes or as inspiration for your own designs.
 You can also refer to the Marpit documentation for more information on styling Marp presentations.
-There is good documentation on [image sizing and positioning](https://marpit.marp.app/image-syntax) on the Marp website.
+There is good documentation on [image sizing and positioning](https://marpit.marp.app/image-syntax) on the Marp site.

 ## GitHub Pages and Marp

-I have created a GitHub repo for each of my talks.
+I have created a GitHub repository for each of my talks.
 For each talk, I have a `slides` folder that contains the Markdown files for the presentation.
 All images are stored in `slides/img`.
 I use GitHub Pages to host the HTML files, which allows me to share the presentation with others.
 I use a GitHub Actions workflow that automatically builds and publishes the presentation to GitHub Pages whenever I push changes to the slides folder.
 This workflow is shown below:

 ```yaml
 name: Deploy marp site to Pages